CroboticSolutions/arm_api2/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-## Feature motivation
+## Motivation

 Please describe what would be the main purpose of introducing such feature, and how do you envision it.
-What is the motivation behin introducing such feature.
+What is the motivation behind introducing such feature.

-## Feature use-case
+## Use-case

 Describe practical use-case or example where new feature would be used.